Quick Answer

 The neighborhood café

 Customers scan while waiting for their drinks.
-The code has worked for three years without change.
+The same code can run for years without change, and the owner never thinks about it.
+Which is the point.

 The hair salon